-The reduction in prior year positive loss reserve development in the first quarter of 2016 compared to the same period last year, was the result of a larger increase in our expected severity assumption on prior year notices.
-In addition, the re-estimated claim rate on prior year notices, while favorable, had a smaller impact in the first quarter of 2016 than for the same period last year.
-As shown in the table below, the average claim paid, expressed as a percentage of our exposure (the unpaid principal balance of the loan times our insurance coverage percentage), following periods of relative stability has increased in recent quarters.
-Therefore, we now expect loans in our delinquent inventory that become claims to have a higher claim severity than previously estimated at December 31, 2015.
-Our loss reserve estimates take into consideration trends over time, as the development of the delinquencies may vary from period to period without establishing a meaningful trend.
+The positive loss reserve development related to the claim rate on default notices received in prior years in the first six months of 2016 and 2015 was partially offset by increases in our expected severity assumption on prior year notices.
+As shown in the table below, the average claim paid, expressed as a percentage of our exposure (the unpaid principal balance of the loan times our insurance coverage percentage), following periods of relative stability had increased in recent quarters prior to the second quarter of 2016.
+Our loss reserve estimates take into consideration trends over time, because the development of the delinquencies may vary from period to period without establishing a meaningful trend.